jzhou1318/fa22tapeout-course-dev/notes/index.md

 Once all of this design-work is done, it'll turn into actual, real-life, physical pieces of silicon.
 Question is: then what?

-We'll need lots of specialty equipment for testing our RF transceiver, and for powering up our chip in the first place.
-For processor-based systems such as ours, which execute code that can be written post silicon-design-time, a central step will be: how does the processor get that code?
+We'll need lots of specialty lab equipment for testing our RF transceiver, and for powering up our chip in the first place.
+But getting our chip to *do* much of anything will require interacting with our processor.
+A central step will be: how does our processor get its code?
 And more importantly for now: what do we need to design into the chip to support this?

 More elaborate systems such as a PC or smartphone have a multi-step boot process, starting from a minimal set of *boot code*, working often in several steps up to loading an operating system from disk or flash, which in turn loads any further applications.
-Processor-systems like our own, in contrast, are often referred to as *embedded*, in the sense that while they run code, that code's function is not immediately user-visible or editable.
+Processor-systems like our own, in contrast, are often referred to as *embedded*, in the sense that while they run code, its function is not immediately user-visible or editable.
 Unlike on their PC or smartphone, users don't have much control over what code runs in these embedded systems, potentially save for infrequent version-updates.
 Examples abound throughout your life - many of which are sufficiently *embedded* that you may not realize a processor is even present.
 (Inside a remote-control or electronic greeting card, for example.)

 Much of our research infrastructure is designed to generate processor-based systems which range in scale from these embedded-sizes to large, high-performance, multi-core systems.
-(Our chip is at the low-end of this spectrum.)
+(Our chip is at the low end of this spectrum.)
 The Berkeley Architecture Research test-environment is designed for some of the more elaborate cases, and requires some correspondingly elaborate setup.

 ![](../assets/test-setup.png)

-Here "Beagle" is the researcher-designed custom chip, and everything else is its test and bring-up environment.
+Here "Beagle Chip" is the researcher-designed custom IC, and everything else is its test and bring-up environment.
 Program-loading and interaction runs through a large FPGA, which in turn runs its own custom soft-CPU core, running its own custom flavor of Linux.
 "Your" computer, i.e. the laptop you type the code into, is the "Host x86" box at left.

 By emedded standards, this is a lot of stuff - particularly all the FPGA-programming parts.
 (Plus a VCU118 costs a few grand.)
 Most smaller systems can get by with simpler fixed-function programming and debug hardware, with more lower programming-burden and costs often in the hundreds or even tens of dollars.
 These devices generally aim to support either or both of: